BetterAndroid/Hikage/docs-source/src/en/guide/home.md

 **<u>Hikage is just a UI build tool and does not provide any UI components themselves</u>**.

 Rejecting duplicate wheels, our solution is always compatible and efficient.
-Now you can abandon ViewBinding and XML and even `findViewById` and try to use the code layout directly.
+Now you can abandon ViewBinding and XML, and even `findViewById`, and try using code layout directly.

-`Hikage` works better with another project [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid) and `Hikage` itself will automatically reference the `BetterAndroid` related dependencies as the core content.
+`Hikage` works better with another project [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid), and `Hikage` itself will automatically reference the `BetterAndroid`-related dependencies as the core content.

 ## Usage